nushell/nushell.github.io/book/externs.md

 # Externs

 Calling external commands is a fundamental part of using Nushell as a shell (and often using Nushell as a language).
-There's a problem, though, commands outside of Nushell means that Nushell can't help with finding errors in the call, or completions, or syntax highlighting.
+There's a problem, though: Nushell can't help with finding errors in the call, completions, or syntax highlighting with external commands.

 This is where `extern` comes in.
 The `extern` keyword allows you to write a full signature for the command that lives outside of Nushell so that you get all the benefits above.
 If you take a look at the default config, you'll notice that there are a few extern calls in there.
 Here's one of them: